CFM International: Production

 Due to the impact of the COVID-19 pandemic on aviation, deliveries of LEAP engines across the first nine months of 2020 fell to 622 from 1,316 in the same period in 2019, and 123 CFM56 against 327, while LEAP fleet cycles were down 15% year-on-year and CFM cycles were 48% lower.

 CFM announced the RISE project in June 2021, with plans to enter service in the mid 2030s.

+In July 2026, IndiGo signed a memorandum of understanding with CFM for more than 1,000 LEAP-1A engines to power over 510 Airbus A320neo family aircraft.
+It was described as the largest single order for LEAP engines, and the agreement also provided for CFM to support the establishment of an IndiGo engine maintenance, repair and overhaul facility in India.

 The future of CFM

 In the early 2000s, CFM launched a new cutting-edge technology programme: LEAP (Leading Edge Aviation Propulsion).
 The first LEAP began ground testing at GE's Peebles (Ohio) facility in September 2013, then at Snecma’s plant in Villaroche the following year.
 The LEAP-1C is the first of the family to begin flight testing on a modified GE Boeing 747-100.

 In 2021, the CFM International partnership has been renewed until 2050 and extended to include services.